-Savannah crime map 2021 with yellow "Police Line Do Not Cross" tape and blurred red and blue police lights in the background
+Savannah crime map 2026 with yellow police tape and blurred red and blue police lights in the background

 Please note that I don’t keep track of every crime that occurs in the city; I only track incidents that result in death or injury.